 4. Isle of Skye

-If you yearn for a simpler, quieter life, far away from the hustle and bustle of fast-paced cities, the Isle of Skye might be the ideal place to relocate to.
+If you yearn for a simpler, quieter life, far away from the hustle and bustle of fast-paced cities, the Isle of Skye might be the ideal place to relocate.

 Famous for its strikingly beautiful natural scenery, Skye is the largest of Scotland’s Inner Hebrides and is home to some of the country’s most iconic, mystical, and breathtaking landscapes.

-At 50 miles long, Skye’s deeply indented coastline boasts a number of impressive geological features – such as the Old Man of Storr, the Quiraing, and the Cuillin ridge.
-The jagged peaks of Cuillin dominate the skyline, and when the famous mist closes in (the Vikings called Skye ‘cloud island’), you’ll get a sense of why so many people are drawn to this dramatic, historic, and remote island.
+At 50 miles long, Skye’s deeply indented coastline boasts various impressive geological features – such as the Old Man of Storr, the Quiraing, and the Cuillin ridge.
+The jagged peaks of Cuillin dominate the skyline, and when the famous mist closes in (the Vikings called Skye ‘cloud island’), you’ll understand why so many people are drawn to this dramatic, historic, and remote island.

 The capital of Skye is Portree; a fishing village that overlooks a sheltered bay with all the pubs, shops, and restaurants you’ll need to stay busy.
 Though, if you fancy getting away from it all, just head to the surrounding hills – Ben Tianavaig to the south and Fingal’s Seat to the west.